European Union Studies

 - Course Instructor: Bruno Vindel

 This course offers an analysis of the European Union’s complicated institutional structure for political decision-making.
-Through a combination of lectures, a simulation of a negotiation, and visits to the European Commission and European Parliament, students become familiar with and critically evaluate the UE decision-making process.
+Through a combination of lectures, a simulation of a negotiation, and visits to the European Commission and European Parliament, students become familiar with and critically evaluate the EU decision-making process.

 POLI SCI 366-SA: The Dynamics of Law Making in the European Union